 Your medical records are confidential.
 You are the only person who will be granted permission to view your medical records, unless you provide a release to a medical facility.
 Student Health will not provide your parents any portion of your medical chart or verbal information confirming or denying your visit with us.

-Prescriptions are dispensed at the discretion of the health care provider.
-Medications are generally not provided by Student Health.
+Medications are generally not provided in the Student Health clinic.
 You will be responsible for filling a prescription at a local pharmacy.
-There is a pharmacy at the Physician Office Center (next to Ruby Hospital), and there are a variety of private pharmacies throughout town.
-Kroger and Rite Aid pharmacies are close to Student Health and the ERC (Towers).
-At this time, the only student discount is at the Physicians Office Center (POC).
+The Medical Center Pharmacy at the Physician Office Center (next to Ruby Memorial Hospital) offers a student discount, and there are a variety of private pharmacies throughout the Morgantown area.

 Dental care, optometry (vision testing for glasses/contact lenses), infirmary beds or inpatient services, diagnostic tests ordered by physicians outside Student Health, ongoing physical therapy and orthopedic treatment and care for life or limb threatening emergencies are not provided by Student Health.

-Yes, the test is available confidentially.
+Yes, confidential testing is available.
 Additionally, two free (and anonymous by request) test sites are available in the community: Monongalia County Health Department at 453 VanVoorhis Road (304-598-5100) and Health Right clinic at 341 Spruce Street (304-292-8234).
 All options require appointments.

 Where can I obtain Sexually Transmitted Infection (STI) evaluation and treatment if I am not eligible to be seen at Student Health (for example in the summer while not enrolled in the current summer session)?